Wisconsin Badgers women's ice hockey: History

 On March 19, 2023, the Badgers became the lowest seed to win an NCAA women's hockey tournament as Wisconsin knocked off top-seeded Ohio State, 1–0, to claim the program's record-breaking seventh NCAA title at AMSOIL Arena in Duluth, Minn.
 Kirsten Simms scored the lone goal of the game assisted by Claire Enright and Cami Kronish stopped all 31 shots she faced en route to being named the Most Outstanding Performer of the Tournament.
 UW also defeated the No. 2 seed, Minnesota, and the No. 3 seed, Colgate, on the way to its third NCAA title in five years.

+On October 13, 2023, head coach Mark Johnson earned his 600th win with the Badgers.
+In a 9–0 win versus the MSU Mavericks, seven different Badgers, Kirsten Simms and Marianne Picard (two goals each), Caroline Harvey, Lacey Eden, Britta Curl, Casey O'Brien and Katie Kotlowski, scored goals.
+Ava McNaughton recorded 12 saves for her first career shutout as Johnson became the first coach to achieve 600 wins in NCAA women's ice hockey.

 On March 23, 2025, the Badgers defeated the Ohio State Buckeyes in the NCAA championship game at Ridder Arena in Minneapolis, Minnesota.
-Trailing 1-0 in the first period and 3-1 in the second, the badgers tied the game with 18.9 seconds in the third period thanks to a Kirstin Simms penalty shot.
+Trailing 1–0 in the first period and 3–1 in the second, the badgers tied the game with 18.9 seconds in the third period thanks to a Kirstin Simms penalty shot.
 The penalty shot was awarded due to an Ohio State player closing her hand around the puck in the goal crease, and infraction uncovered after a video review that Laila Edwards advocated for to the Badger coaching staff.
 In overtime, a rebound from a shot by Lacey Eden found Simms, who scored to give the Badgers the win and an NCAA record eighth title.

+On November 30, 2025, the Badgers won the Smashville Women's Collegiate Hockey Showcase in Nashville, Tennessee, claiming the Guitar Trophy.
+Defeating the Stonehill Skyhawks by a 17–2 score.
+Of note, the 17 goals, scored by 11 different skaters, represents a Badgers single game record.
+Four goals were scored in the first period, followed by nine goals in the second period.
+During the second, McKayla Zilisch recorded a hat trick.
+The third period included another four goals, resulting in 87 shots on net.
+At least 15 Badgers logged one point, while Kristen Simms also contributed a hat trick.
+The previous program record was 16 goals scored against Lindenwood on September 29, 2023, resulting in four goals by Cassie Hall and hat tricks by Lacey Eden and Sophie Helgeson.